Daybringer/chytra-palice/README.md

 ## **_How to run it?_**

 _Disclaimer: This project has been built for use in a specific domain (gjk.cz).
-As of now there is no centralized way to change this domain and if you were to use it, you would have to change the domain manually._
+As of now there is no centralized way to change this domain and if you were to use it, you would have to change the domain in configs manually._

-_The project has been tested only UNIX systems_
+_The project has been tested only on UNIX systems_

 Clone repository
 `git clone https://github.com/Daybringer/chytra-palice --recursive`